danielpartida/rekt-analysis/README.md

 - Start general
 - In which platform / chain do we find the biggest scams?
 - What is the main category of exploits?
 NFTs, Exchange, Metaverse, Token, Bridge?
 - What is the main type of exploit?
-Scam, explot or hack?
+Scam, exploit or hack?
+- Funds lost over time?
+- Visualize the rekt of the month
 - How does the coin evolve after a scam?
 - Which are the platforms that are the most secure & insecure?
 - Distribution how often platforms are scammed